parson-AG/cidm-graph-iirds-sample/README.md

 The triple is added to the Fuseki triple store and integrates the supplier package into the graph.
 We can now query all packages.

 ## Finding related information for a topic
 We want to find information that is relevant for the topic "Checking the power supply".
-Relevant documentation is everything that is about the same livecycle phase of the product and is related to the components in the topic.
+Relevant documentation is everything that is about the same lifecycle phase of the product and is related to the components in the topic.

 Requirements:
 - You have succesfully completed "Loading the iiRDS package"